Manila Poker Rules (Seven up Poker)

-Ace).
-Again the ace acts as a high and low card, as in any standard game of Texas Hold'em and much like in the Spanish variant, a flush beats a full house (due to a reduced deck being used - flushes are harder to acquire than with a standard deck) - see graphic on the right (ignoring any cards under 7 - used just for illustration).
-This game is most popular poker game played in Australia (apparently in the Star City casino in Sydney).
+Manila Poker, otherwise known as 'Seven Up Poker' is very similar to Spanish Poker for the reason that each of the board cards are dealt one at a time.
+This variation uses a reduced deck with only 32 cards (Seven through Ace).
+The ace acts as either a high or low card and unlike a standard game of Texas Hold'em, a flush beats a full house (due to a reduced deck being used - flushes are harder to acquire than with a full deck) - see graphic on the right (ignoring any cards under 7 - just for illustration).
+This variant is a hot favorite in Australia - especially so in the Star City casino in Sydney.

 This Hold'em variation has gained popularity and now features in the Aussie Millions Australian Poker Championship held each year at the Crown Casino in Melbourne, Australia.

-Here is the order of play:
+Here is a recap on the order of play:

 Each player dealt 2 hole cards